stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 - Integrate Kubernetes and AWS identities with the established IAM Roles for Service Accounts (IRSA) method, rather than the newer EKS Pod Identities.
 [This document explains the differences](https://docs.aws.amazon.com/eks/latest/userguide/service-accounts.html#service-accounts-iam).
 - Use [Amazon CloudWatch Observability](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Observability-EKS-addon.html) for the clusters.
 This automatically adds [Fluent Bit](https://fluentbit.io/) for log capture.
-- Use [Flux](https://fluxcd.io/flux/) for manage application configuration on the cluster
+- Use [Flux](https://fluxcd.io/flux/) to manage application configuration on the clusters

 ### Out of Scope